Meeting a Need with your Community Group

 1. This is a less than significant need, those in need have some access to resources.

 8-11: Look at your lowest scoring area or areas.
-If you have a 1 on any of the four sections, hold off until you can identify a way to build relationships, increase interactions, or identify needs that are closer or with folks who have less access to resources.
-If your scores are low across at least three of the four areas, stay watchful and prayerfully consider other opportunities to serve in your context.
+If you have a 1 on any of the four sections, hold off until you can identify a way to build relationships, increase interactions, or identify needs that are closer in proximity or among folks who have less access to resources.
+If your scores are low across at least three of the four areas, stay watchful and prayerful.
+Talk this over with your coach and pick their brain about other opportunities to serve in your context.

 4-7: Hold off and prayerfully consider other opportunities to serve in your context.
-However, if the Lord is at work in this, stay faithful to him and not this matrix.
+However, if the Lord is at work in this, stay faithful to him and talk this over with your coach to gain insight on the next steps for you and your group.